carla-simulator/carla-autoware/docker/README.md

 ### Run image
 Please consult the main README regarding execution of Carla, the Carla Autoware Bridge and the Autoware stack.
-Start Carla server as described there (Terminal 1 and 2).
+Start Carla server as described there.

-The bridge and the Autoware stack have to be executed within the Docker container (the Terminal 3 steps).
+The bridge and the Autoware stack have to be executed within the Docker container.
+To start it:

-Start the container:

     <in docker directory>
     ./run.sh

-Within the Docker shell:
+Within the Docker shell, start Autoware (including the carla-autoware-bridge):

     roslaunch $CARLA_AUTOWARE_ROOT/devel.launch

-Then follow the remaining steps from main README, especially the ones within Autoware Runtime Manager.